srikanthmandru/Deep-Age/README.md

 - All the images were taken as 256 x 256 x 3 input shape.
 For few models, images were rezised particularly to fit for those models.
 - Pre-processed images using "preprocess_input" function from imagenet utils module from keras for all models except Resnet50, AL-Resnet and InceptionV3.
 - For remaining models (not preprocessed in above point), pre-processed images using normalization technique (divide by 255) to standardize pixel values of images.
 - Fit Generator function has been used for few models but haven't noticed any improvement in model performance.
-This might be due to
+This might be due to losing the age sensitive features from images by preprocessing using fit generator.

 **Models and approach:**